Table of contents

 Introduction

-If you’re a marketing leader and we’re the betting kind, our guess is you’ve likely been under (enormous?) pressure to do more with less: hit higher targets with reduced budget, produce greater output with less resourcing, adapt to changing priorities with less runway time.
+If you’re a marketing leader and we’re the betting kind, our guess is you’ve likely been under (enormous?) pressure to do more with less: hit higher targets with reduced budget, produce greater output with less resourcing, be absolute AI experts, adapt to changing priorities with less runway time.

-So, it’s time treinvent your approach to marketing.
+It’s time to reinvent your approach to marketing.
 Let’s do it together.

 True, effective, highly personalized integrated marketing is just as much about empowering your people and integrating your processes as it is about using the best technology.

-Here, we’ll show you exactly how to run marketing in a bigger, badder, deeply integrated way with guidance you can bring home.
+In this guide, we’ll show you exactly how to run your team with a bigger, badder, deeply integrated approach, with guidance you can bring home.
 The next time someone asks “hey, do you do integrated marketing?” you can say, “Absolutely, it’s all we do.”

 You won’t be lying, and the proof will be in the numbers.